 They need to know specifically what you want them to do, and you need to be unafraid to ask.

-Can’t AI just do all of this for my business?
+Can’t AI just create content for my business?

 Given how prevalent the discussion around AI tools has become lately, I would be remiss if I didn’t briefly touch on this topic.
 (In the coming weeks, we’ll be publishing a long-form essay on AI tools.)